BDIFluky/shroobada_beta/README.md

 ---

 ## Overview & Scope
-**Shroobada** aims to provide a modular, customizable and FOSS based framework for setting up a homelab.
-It organizes functionality into distinct stacks, each serving a particular purpose.
-Each stack consists of one or more services running in containers.
-Configuration details for these containers are defined in dedicated YAML files, ensuring a clear and easily maintainable setup.
+**Shroobada** is a modular, customizable, and FOSS-based framework designed to streamline the setup and management of a homelab.
+This solution is structured into distinct stacks, each tailored to a specific purpose.
+Services within each stack run in containers, and their configuration is neatly encapsulated in dedicated YAML files to maintain clarity, consistency, and ease of maintenance.

-To streamline the process, the entire setup will be automated through a documented script, minimizing manual intervention and potential errors.

-## Roadmap
+The stacks covered by **Shroobada** are the following:

+-
+-

+**Shroobada** also aims be:

+- Security Focused: Provides guidance on firewalls, VPN configuration, and safe service exposure.
+- Customizable Blueprints: Offers YAML-based configurations for rapid, consistent deployment and easy modification.
+- Scalable: Acommodate both single-node homelabs and complex, multi-node clusters.

+The entire setup process is automated and thoroughly documented, reducing manual intervention and potential errors.
+Through this careful orchestration—supported by rich documentation and templated configurations—Shroobada ensures a more predictable, repeatable, and maintainable approach to homelab deployment and growth.

 ## Getting Started